-- Practicum students are required to actively participate in a minimum of one (1) hour per week of supervision with their on-site supervisor. - Students are also required to engage in one and one half (11/2) hour each week of faculty supervision at Doane College through active participation in the Practicum/Internship seminar.
+- Practicum students are required to actively participate in a minimum of one (1) hour per week of supervision with their on-site supervisor. - Students are also required to engage in one and one half (11⁄2) hour each week of faculty supervision at Doane College through active participation in the on-campus Practicum/Internship seminar.

-To fulfill this second requirement, the seminar is held on Wednesdays, from 6:00 pm to 7:30 pm.
-Practicum students are required to attend one session (1) each week during their internship.
+To fulfill this second requirement, on-campus seminars are held once a week, on Wednesdays, from 6:00 pm to 7:30 pm.
+Practicum students are required to attend one session (1) each week during their practicum.

-In practical terms, each seminar is a "meeting of professional counselor colleagues" reviewing and discussing professional case assessments, case formulations, clinic practices and therapeutic interventions which they are conducting or have conducted with actual clients.
+Each seminar is a "meeting of professional counselor colleagues" reviewing and discussing professional case assessments, clinic practices and therapeutic interventions which they are conducting or have conducted with actual clients.

-It is recognized that from time to time unforeseen events may prevent an student from attending a seminar.
-This absence is to be made up by attending an extra seminar after the student has completed their hours.
-If a student does not attend a seminar for more than three (3) consecutive weeks they are regarded as not practicing under appropriate supervision and are immediately suspended from their internship.
+It is recognized that from time to time unforeseen events may prevent a student from attending a seminar.
+The absence must be made up by attending an extra seminar after the student has completed his/her hours.
+If a student does not attend a seminar for more than three (3) consecutive weeks he/she will be regarded as not practicing under appropriate supervision and will be immediately suspended from their practicum.

-V C. Samples of clinical work:
+∇ C. Samples of clinical work:

-Each term, Practicum II students are required to present a minimum of one (1) complete and organized sample of their clinical work during a weekly on-campus seminar.
-This "sample requires the Practicum student to select and organize the salient and relevant aspects of a clinical client/case situation in a professional synthesis.
+Each term, students are required to present a minimum of one (1) complete and organized sample of their clinical work during the weekly on-campus seminar.
+This sample requires the Practicum student to select and organize the salient and relevant aspects of a clinical client/case situation in a professional synthesis.

-This synthesis should draw on relevant data to present a theory-based hypothesis that parsimoniously organizes and explains the majority of the relevant data and dynamics of the case, is derived from an effective differential diagnosis, suggests an intervention strategy or treatment plan and leads to definable outcomes.
+This synthesis should draw on relevant data to present a theory based hypothesis that parsimoniously organizes and explains the majority of the relevant data and dynamics of the case, is derived from an effective differential diagnosis, suggests an intervention strategy or treatment plan and leads to definable outcomes.

-Several sequences or content formats might be used to effectively present a case formulation, clinical work sample.
-Following is a suggested outline that may be used for the presentation of the case to the weekly conference seminar:
+Several content formats might be used to effectively present a clinical work sample.
+Following is a suggested outline that may be used for the presentation of the case in the seminar:

 - (a) Presenting Complaint or Issue: "What are we, the clinician and the client, concerned about here?" - (b) Significant History: "What do I have to know about this person's background to understand and make sense out of their current situation?"
 What interventions have been previously tried? - (c) Developmental functional or dysfunctional competencies: "Who is this person?
 How do they go about being a person?
 What is the developmental psychopathology that prevents this person from being more functionally competent in coping with their experience?" - (d) Diagnosis: Your best use of the skills of differential diagnosis and the language of the DSM-IV-TR to explain your conceptualization of this person and their experience.
 A multiaxial approach is important.
-Describe the dynamics underlying the client's presenting behavior and complaint(s).
+Describe the dynamics underlying the clients presenting behavior and complaint(s).
 What condition(s) or influences are causing the problem? - (e) Intervention Strategy: "What is your treatment plan?
 What can you do to facilitate increased functional competency in this individual in the situation they are experiencing?"
 Define the counseling method(s) or intervention(s) you consider most likely to be effective and why. - (f) Anticipated Outcome: "What do you expect to see if the client is getting better, i.e., becoming more functionally competent; what will that look like?"